How to Start Day Trading?

 If you are a new trader, the answer is ‘no.’ As a career, day trading can be exceptionally challenging, especially if you are a novice trader.
 You need to understand more than just the basics of trading.
 It would help if you had a clear goal, good capital, and an expert eye to succeed as a day trader.

-• If you want to experience the thrill of day trading, then at least start small.
-Target a few stocks and don’t go all-in at once.
+• If you want to experience the thrill of day trading, start small.
+Target a few stocks, and don’t go all in at once.

 • If you cannot isolate your emotions from trading, you might want to discipline yourself first.
-It would help if you kept your head clear to make the most out of day trading.
+It would help to keep your head clear to make the most out of day trading.

 How much can you make day trading?

 Based on the NASAA Day trading report, the average annual return from day trading is around 11%.
-In prop company Leanta capital, the biggest day trading annual return we had 44% two years ago with a maximum drawdown of 10%.
-However, day trading annual profits can vary from case to case, because of different asset trading, risk preference, and leverage.
+In prop company Leanta Capital, the most significant day trading annual return was 44% two years ago, with a maximum drawdown of 10%.
+However, day trading annual profits can vary from case to case because of different asset trading, risk preferences, and leverage.

 Is day trading profitable?